-LPNs may obtain advanced standing if they have met the above Entry Requirements to the ASN program and if they have met the following requirements:
+LPNs may obtain advanced standing if they have met the above "Guidelines for Admissions" to the ASN program and if they have met the following requirements:

 - 1. Graduate of a state-approved LPN program. - 2.
-Submit an official transcript from their LPN program. - Employed in the field of nursing or have completed PN coursework within the last two years. - 4.
+Submit an official transcript from their LPN program. - 3.
 Provide evidence of an active, valid, unencumbered license to practice as an LPN.

-NOTE: Students who meet these requirements will received credit for PNE 001, PNE 002, NUR 100, NUR 110, NUR 111, and NUR 112 in accordance with Prior Learning Assessment policies.
+NOTE: Students who meet these requirements will received credit for BIO 254, BIO 264, and NUR 105-165 in accordance with Prior Learning Assessment policies.
 Transcription Fees will apply.